momjs/mom/README.md

-mom - the module System
+mom - the module manager
 ============
 Dynamic Loading of Javascript based on DOM elements.
 Especially usefull for Content Management Systems (CMS):